About: Dirofilaria immitis are a parasitic worm which lives in the pulmonary arteries, lungs and heart of affected cats.

 The juvenile worms cause changes to the walls of the pulmonary arteries (which go from the heart to the lungs) by causing an acute inflammatory response.
-Denuding (stripping) of the endothilium (cells which line the walls of the arteries).
-Macrophages, granulocytes (both types of blood cells) and platelets arrive at the site of endothilial damage, adhering to the exposed layer, there is a proliferation of the myointimal cells (smooth muscle cells of the vessel), producing lesions.
+Denuding (stripping) of the endothelium (cells which line the walls of the arteries).
+Macrophages, granulocytes (both types of blood cells) and platelets arrive at the site of endothelial damage, adhering to the exposed layer, there is a proliferation of the myointimal cells (smooth muscle cells of the vessel), producing lesions.
 As a result of these changes, the arteries become narrower, with pulmonary hypertension developing.

-A large percentage of juvenile worms die within the pulmonary artery upon arrival, as they die and break up they are carried into the smaller pulmonary arterioles and capillary beds where they cause inflammation and can block blood flow which leads to fibrosis (thickening and scarring).
+A large percentage of juvenile worms die within the pulmonary artery upon arrival.
+As they die and break up they are carried into the smaller pulmonary arterioles and capillary beds where they cause inflammation and can block blood flow which leads to fibrosis (thickening and scarring).

 This can develop secondary to vascular changes due to plasma (the clear portion of blood) and inflammatory cells leaking from the small vessel walls into the lung parenchyma (the functional parts of the lungs responsible for gas exchange).

 A dead adult heartworm can break up and lodge in the pulmonary arteries causing a partial or complete blockage and inciting an inflammatory response.
 This may be due (in part) to a bacterium known as Wolbachia which symbiotically lives in the heartworm.
-When the heartworm dies, the bacterium are released which may result in the inflammatory response and embolism many cats develop.
+When the heartworm dies, the bacterium are released which can result in the inflammatory response and embolism many cats develop.

 In addition to HARD, heartworms can cause the following disorders.